 As Software Engineers play a vital role in our company, we are always looking for talents to join our team — and, as everything we do at Nubank, our recruiting process also reflects our values.

-We’ve created a process focused on both guaranteeing a good experience for every candidate and allowing us to learn more about each applicant.
+We’ve created a hiring process focused on both guaranteeing a good experience for every candidate and allowing us to learn more about each applicant.
+Find out how each step works:

 1- Application and Resumé